silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/Meta_Business_Manager/transition-from-personal-to-managed-meta-accounts.md

 ---
-description: This article describes how to transition access to your Meta business tools from using personal accounts to managed Meta Accounts.
+description: "This article describes how to transition access to your Meta business tools from using personal accounts to managed Meta Accounts."
 intercom_id: 10421800
 ---